spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-create-a-new-merchant-oms-flow.md

 template: howto-guide-template
 ---

-This article provides the details about how to create a new MerchantOms flow.
+This document provides the details about how to create a new MerchantOms flow.

 To create a new MerchantOms flow, follow the steps: